 Ibrahim Diallo is MSF’s country representative in Guinea.
 He explains what MSF did against the measles epidemic currently sweeping the country.

-In early April 2017, the international humanitarian organization Médecins Sans Frontières/Doctors without Borders (MSF) launched a large scale measles vaccination campaign in Conakry, together with the Guinean ministry of Health.
-Since the beginning of the year there have been 3468 confirmed cases and 14 deaths dues to measles in Guinea.
+In early April 2017, the international humanitarian organization Médecins Sans Frontières/Doctors without Borders (MSF) launched a large scale measles vaccination campaign in Conakry, together with the Guinean Ministry of Health.
+Since the beginning of the year, there have been 3468 confirmed cases and 14 deaths dues to measles in Guinea.
 Conakry and Nzérékoré are the most affected districts.

 Guinea is experiencing a large-scale national measles epidemic.
 What has been done so far to contain it?

 MSF just finished its ten days campaign during which 649.000 children in Conakry, age 6 months to 10 years, have been vaccinated against measles.
-In support to the ministry of Health we mobilized 126 teams of 13 people scattered in 164 vaccination sites throughout the capital city, including on some small islands off the coast of Conakry.
+In support to the Ministry of Health, we mobilized 126 teams of 13 people scattered in 164 vaccination sites throughout the capital city, including on some small islands off the coast of Conakry.

-We were first tasked to vaccinate a million children in the city; but a few days ago the national institute of statistics scaled down its population estimates for the city of Conakry to 686.000 children in this age group.
+We were first tasked to vaccinate a million children in the city, but a few days ago the national institute of statistics scaled down its population estimates for the city of Conakry to 686.000 children in this age group.
 Based on this new figure, we estimate having reached 94.7% of our target.
 This really good result still needs to be confirmed by an independent study that will start soon.

 How many Guineans have been sick because of measles so far?

 Since the declaration of the epidemic on February 8th, 3906 measles cases were confirmed countrywide and 20 deaths – all the sadder that measles can easily be avoided thanks to the vaccine.
-In Conakry MSF supported 30 health centers in the management of mild measles cases, as well as the Nongo hospital where the most severe cases were hospitalized.
+In Conakry, MSF supported 30 health centers in the management of mild measles cases, as well as the Nongo hospital where the most severe cases were hospitalized.
 So far 5004 children were treated and 42 children hospitalized.
 That was a relatively low number considering how much the epidemic had already spread.
 We do not know yet why that is.
 Our post-vaccination study will tell us how well the population is protected now, and might also tell us if a lot of cases did not consult or possibly died at home, which would mean that access to care was a problem.

 Is the threat of measles fully over in the country?

 Considering that there had already been a mass measles vaccination in Conakry one year ago, by now the large majority of the children in the capital should have received the full two doses of vaccines to be optimally protected.
 The Guinean government will soon be launching a vaccination campaign in the rest of the country (except for Nzérékoré, where the NGO ALIMA already vaccinated).
 However, in order to secure the future, the most important is to improve the routine vaccination program where every child should be vaccinated at a certain age in their local health center (which is what happens in developed countries).
 When routine vaccination programs work well there is no need for expensive, logistically difficult to organize catch up campaigns.
-Fixing routine vaccination program is easier said than done however.
+Fixing a routine vaccination program is easier said than done, however.
 It would require strong backing from international partners, especially in Guinea where the perennially weak health system is still reeling from the devastating Ebola epidemic.